 Tax rates should never be the only planning consideration for stock compensation and company shares.
 Instead, you may want to let investment objectives and personal financial needs, not tax considerations, drive your financial planning and use of stock compensation to fund key life events.

-In the long term, your company's stock price, not taxation, is likely to be the most crucial factor in the value of your equity compensation.
+In the long term, your company's stock price, not taxation, is likely to be the most crucial factor in the value of your equity comp.
 When a stock price falls after grant or becomes excessively volatile, equity grants tend to lose their perceived value (even if stock options do not actually go underwater).
 Therefore, if stock prices continue to perform well, it is expected that stock compensation, ESPPs, and employee ownership will continue to thrive.